 Basic Science conducted by investigators at Northwestern’s Les Turner ALS Center is building a foundation for future ALS care.

-Northwestern has long been on the forefront of studying the causes of amyotrophic lateral sclerosis (ALS or Lou Gehrig's disease) and treating patients with the disease.
-Robert Kalb, MD, is optimistic that more breakthroughs in the basic biology of the disease are on the way and a cure is possible.
+Robert Kalb, MD, Director of the Les Turner ALS Center at Northwestern Medicine is optimistic that more breakthroughs in the basic biology of the disease are on the way and a cure is possible.